 How Do You Treat Calcium in The Shoulder?

 Calcific tendonitis can be extremely painful.
 While some patients can have mild symptoms, most patients are miserable and are looking for a “quick fix”.
 Patients with calcific tendonitis are usually easy to pick out of a crowd of shoulder pain patients.
 They look tired from not sleeping, they can not sit still and they are always grabbing their shoulder.

 Shoulder ice/compression sleeves can help when the pain of calcific tendonitis is severe.
-If the pain is tolerable then it is prudent to pursue a course of “observation” because many cases of calcific tendonitis will resolve spontaneously.
+If the pain is tolerable then it is OK to pursue a course of “observation.”
+Many cases of calcific tendonitis will resolve spontaneously.
 Yes.. in many, the calcium will dissolve and go away.
 It might take years to do so, but the calcium will dissolve away in most patients.

 Do I Need Surgery For Calcium in my Rotator Cuff?

 Surgery for calcific tendonitis of the shoulder is rarely necessary.
 This is because the ultrasound guided washouts have been so successful.
 The key is to find a surgeon / radiologist team that works together and is very good at this technique.
 The ultrasound guided washout is a small procedure performed in the office.
 It is performed using local anesthesia in your skin.
 You will be sore for a day or two after the washout, then your pain should subside dramatically.